1954 Italian expedition to K2: Preparation for 1954 expedition

-Riccardo Cassin, the pre-eminent Italian Alpinist, had been nominated by the CAI as climbing leader but after Desio's rigorous selection procedures he was rejected, supposedly on medical grounds but it was speculated that it was really to avoid Desio being outshone.
+Riccardo Cassin, the pre-eminent Italian Alpinist, had been nominated by the CAI as climbing leader but, after Desio's rigorous selection procedures, he was rejected, supposedly on medical grounds, though it was speculated that it had really been to avoid Desio being outshone.

 The plan was for nearly 3 mi of fixed nylon ropes to be placed up the complete length of the Abruzzi Ridge and some way beyond and, where possible, loads on sledges were to be winched along these ropes.
 Each camp was to be fully established before the next higher camp was occupied.
-Open-circuit oxygen systems were used and they were equipped with two-way radio.
+Open-circuit oxygen systems were used and members were equipped with two-way radio.

 The expedition left Italy by air in April 1954 and the baggage, which went by sea, arrived in Karachi on 13 April and then travelled by rail to Rawalpindi.

 Official published accounts of the climb

-Desio wrote the official account of the ascent in his 1954 book La Conquista del K2 but this account was disputed over many years by Bonatti and, eventually, Lacedelli and others.
+Desio wrote the official account of the ascent in his 1954 book La Conquista del K2, but this account was disputed over many years by Bonatti and, eventually, Lacedelli and others.
 That Compagnoni and Lacedelli had reached the summit of K2 was not in dispute – at issue was the extent to which they had depended on support from other climbers high on the mountain, how they had treated Bonatti and Madhi, whether they used oxygen all the way to the top, and whether Desio's book was accurate and fair.
 The matter became increasingly controversial with a great deal of press criticism, often uninformed.
-Desio died in 2001 at the age of 104 and eventually in 2004 the CAI appointed three experts, called "I Tre Saggi" (the three wise men), to investigate.
+Desio died in 2001 at the age of 104 and, eventually, in 2004 the CAI appointed three experts, called "I Tre Saggi" (the three wise men), to investigate.
 They produced a 39-page report in April 2004, but the CAI delayed until 2007 its publication of K2 – Una Storia Finita which included and accepted the Tre Saggi report.

-The account of the climb given here is based on recent sources which have been able to take account of the CAI's second official report, K2 – Una Storia Finita (2007).
+The account of the climb given here is based on recent sources which have been able to take into account the CAI's second official report, K2 – Una Storia Finita (2007).
 The scientific (geographical and geological) aspects of the expedition are not covered nor is the controversy which went on for over fifty years after the return to Italy.